MOCHA: Multi-modal Objects-aware Cross-arcHitecture Alignment: Experiments

-\paragraph{Models.} Our approach uses YOLOv8n as the student model and LLaVa-1.5-7B as the teacher, which includes CLIP with ViT-B/32 as the visual encoder and LLaMA 7B as the text encoder.
-For comparison, we also include: (i) the text encoder from LLaVa, \ie, LLaMA 7B (ii) the visual encoder from LLaVa, \ie, CLIP, and (iii) DINOv2 \cite{oquab2023dinov2}.
-Moreover, we compare against other distillation-based approaches: OFA \cite{hao2023oneforall}, knowledge distillation at the output space via KL divergence (KL) \cite{pmlrv139touvron21a} and its combination with embedding space distillation via MSE (MSE + KL) \cite{fitnets}, open-vocabulary detectors (VILD) \cite{vild2021}, and the most relevant personalization method to date (AuXFT).
+\paragraph{Models.} Our approach uses YOLOv8n ($\approx3.2$M params) as the student model and LLaVa-1.5-7B ($\approx7.2$B params) as the teacher, which includes CLIP with ViT-B/32 as the visual encoder and LLaMA 7B as the text encoder.
+For comparison, we also include: (i) the text encoder from LLaVa, \ie, LLaMA 7B ($\approx7$B params) (ii) the visual encoder from LLaVa, \ie, CLIP ($\approx0.2$B params), and (iii) DINOv2~\cite{oquab2023dinov2} ($\approx22$M params).
+Moreover, we compare against other distillation-based approaches: DRKD \cite{ni2023drkd}, OFA \cite{hao2023oneforall}, knowledge distillation at the output space via KL divergence (KL) \cite{pmlrv139touvron21a} and its combination with embedding space distillation via MSE (MSE + KL) \cite{fitnets}, open-vocabulary detectors (VILD) \cite{vild2021}, vision-language grounding models (GLIP) \cite{li2022glip}, similarity-based feature distillation SKDF \cite{ma2023skdf}, and the most relevant personalization method to date (AuXFT). \ec[]{Finally, we perform ablations on the student model including YOLOv11n~\cite{yolo11_ultralytics} ($\approx2.6$M params) and RT-DETR-l~\cite{lv2024rtdetrv2} ($\approx45$M params).}

-\paragraph{Metrics.} For consistency and fair comparison, we follow the same implementation details as in AuXFT, except when distilling from AuXFT-pretrained model.
-In that case, the number of distillation epochs is reduced from 50 to 20, as the convergence time decreases.
-We also adopt the same evaluation metrics: mAP$^{50\text{-}95}$ for PerSeg and POD, and retrieval accuracy for CORe50 and iCubWorld.
-Few-shot personalized detection is led under 1- and 5-shot regimes.
+\paragraph{Metrics.} For consistency and fair comparison, we follow the same implementation details as in AuXFT, except when distilling from the AuXFT-pretrained model.
+In that case, the number of distillation epochs is reduced from 50 to 20, as the convergence time decreases. \revv{We report standard end-to-end mAP$^{50\text{-}95}$ for PerSeg and POD, and retrieval accuracy for CORe50 and iCubWorld following AuXFT~\cite{barbato2024crossarchitectureauxiliaryfeaturespace}, where a prediction is considered correct if the target object is retrieved among the top-ranked detector proposals.
+Few-shot personalized detection is evaluated under 1- and 5-shot regimes.}